shosephiroth/Shosephiroth/README.md

 ### Hello! 👋

-My name is Matt and here's a little bit about me:
+My name is Sho and here's a little bit about me:

 - 😄 Pronouns: ...
 He / Him
 - 🔭 I’m currently working on: ...
 Some personal projects; stay tuned!